tweag/python-monorepo-example/content/blog/2022-07-14-taming-unix-with-nix/index.md

 The build instructions encoded in this derivation create a file with contents `hello`.
 This does the same thing as capturing the output of the shell script example above.

-The main difference is that, with Nix, repeated executions of these build instructions will always produce the same result.[^7]
+The main difference is that, with Nix, repeated executions of these build instructions will always produce the same result, regardless of what happens to the original input files.
+In addition, changing any of the parameters of a derivation will produce a distinctly different result that cannot be mistaken for the original one.

-Nix achieves this by copying all input files to the Nix store, where they cannot change, and always working on the immutable copies.
+Nix achieves this by copying all input files to the Nix store, where they cannot change, and always working with these immutable copies that are identified by their content hash.[^7]
+The build result itself also gets a unique name, which is based on the hashes of all the build inputs and parameters.

 A side effect of evaluating the above expression with `nix-instantiate` is the creation of the the following build task: